 Do you believe that by simply saying thanks, your life can change?
-Is it over the top to believe that the more you express gratitude is the more you have even more things to be grateful for?
+Is it over the top to believe that the more you express gratitude the more you have even more things to be grateful for?

 Oprah advocates for gratitude so much that she keeps a gratitude journal and shares her entries from time to time with her fans.
 In a post on her website, she shows us how her detour from her constant gratitude practice had a direct and profound effect on her life.
 She had to find back her gratitude groove and fast.